Sperm allergy: is this the end of Carmen’s sex life?

-Our first date lasted all night.
+Despite having some first date anxiety, our first date lasted all night.
 He was a complete gentleman – funny, charming, and down-to-earth.
-We fell asleep on his couch talking about everything.
+We fell asleep on his couch, talking about everything.

 I beamed home the next morning.
 Too excited to do anything else, I called my best friend.
 “I don’t want to sound crazy,” I said, “but I think he might be The One.”

 The following week, we spent almost every single day together.
 It was easy to drop the innocent act.
 Being young and fairly inexperienced, it’s fair to say that sex with Rashad was the best I had ever had at that point.